 On flatbed trailers or trailers without sides, cargo must be secured to keep it from shifting or falling off.
 In closed vans, tie-downs can also be important to prevent cargo shifting that may affect the handling of the vehicle.
-Tie-downs must be of the proper type and proper strength.
-Federal regulations require the aggregate working load limit of any securement system used to secure an article or group of articles against movement must be at least one-half times the weight of the article or group of articles.
-Proper tie-down equipment must be used, including ropes, straps, chains, and tensioning devices (winches, ratchets, clinching components).
-Tie-downs must be attached to the vehicle correctly (hooks, bolts, rails, rings).
-See figure 3.2.
+Tie-downs must be of the proper type and strength.
+Federal regulations require the aggregate working load limit of any securement system used to secure an article or group of articles against movement must be at least 1/2 times the weight of the article or group of articles.
+Proper tie-down equipment must be used, including ropes, straps, chains, and tensioning devices (such as, winches, ratchets, and clinching components).
+Tie-downs must be attached to the vehicle correctly (with hooks, bolts, rails, rings).
+See Figure 3.2.

-Cargo should have at least one tie-down for each ten feet of cargo.
+Cargo should have at least one tie-down for each 10 feet of cargo.
 Make sure you have enough tie-downs to meet this need.
-No matter how small the cargo, it should have at least two tie-downs.
+No matter how small the cargo, it should have at least 2 tie-downs.